galazmi/ENG220-Group-017/README.md

-# Air Quality Streamlit App
+# Data Dashboar Streamlit App

 This project is a Streamlit application to implement a data dashboard for the state of New Mexico to visualize Water, Air Quality, Health and Finance data.